NIVANorge/Milkys2_pc/Apps/Apps_overview.md

     - Select first project, then stations and/or years (but needs one of them), then parameter
     - Can be made a bit quicker if samples are selected using a join in the database

+* App_809 - Select station on map
+    - Based on App_801 (Annual median concentrations from Jupyterhub script 110)

 * Notes for Milkys app:
     - Menu for parameter group + menu for parameters (w/ defaults) + station type (species/tissue) stations (defaults)
     - That menu should be in left margin